TinayeSC/my_django-projects/README.md

 e.g cd my_django/capstone

 Once inside one of the projects, simply use the docker-compose up command and the django websites should run.
-If you do not want to use docker, below is a step by step guide to starting the site without docker.
+If you do not want to use docker, below is a step by step guide to starting the site without docker; although, you will need to open requirements.txt and install each module individually before following the steps below.